pheonix99/ToggleableThrowingWeapons/readme.md

 Thanks to Truinto for the AddFactOnlyParty code.

 #Changelog
+1.2.1: Fixed interaction with Way Of The Shooting Star, should fix interaction with other attack /dmg stat replacers in general.
+Mod thrown weapon STR damage effect no longer force-sets stat dmg multiplier to 100%

 1.2: Point Blank Master (and any other ranged-only paramaterized features added by mods) now apply to thrown daggers/starknives.
 Increased range to 30 feet.

 1.1: Fixed dex to melee damage cutting out, fixed some graphical jank